OCA/oca-custom/README.md

 # Custom Modules for Odoo Community Association

-This project aims to deal with modules related to the Odoo instance of the OCA.
+This project deals with modules related to the Odoo instance of the OCA.

 <!-- /!\ do not modify below this line -->